 Use the lever to put the wheel a couple of inches over the stump.
-Align the machine, so the wheel is right above the front of the stump.
-Turn on the wheel and drop it.
-Make sure it's around three inches into the stump.
+Align the machine so the wheel is right above the front of the stump.
+Please turn on the wheel and drop it.
+Make sure it’s around three inches into the stump.

 Use the lever to shift the wheel around, grinding away at the stump until it is four inches into the ground.
 Don’t push the grinder into the stump.
 Instead, let it buff away the top layer and shift on its own.

 Move the machine forward and do the earlier two steps again.
-Keep moving the device on in tiny increments until the stump is gone, and you have a hole.
-Next, go to the visible roots and perform the same steps to ensure that the tree removal work is right.
+Keep moving the device on in tiny increments until the stump is gone and you have a hole.
+Next, go to the visible roots and perform the same steps to ensure that the tree removal work is correct.

 Clean and bag the wood chips.
 Put topsoil in the hole.
-Apply grass seed and make sure the seeds get into the soil.
+Apply grass seed and make sure the roots get into the soil.
 Water the spot and wait for the results.

 Leftover Wood Chips